JavaScript is required

 The most common English irregular verbs - Banner

 If you're learning English, you've probably noticed that some verbs just don't follow the normal rules.
 Instead of adding "ed" to make the past tense, they transform into completely different words.
 These are irregular verbs, and yeah, they're kind of a pain.
 But here's the good news: most everyday English conversation relies on the same 50-100 irregular verbs over and over again.
 Once you've got those down, you'll understand the majority of what native speakers say.
-This guide covers the most common irregular verbs you actually need to know, organized in a way that makes sense for learners.
+This guide covers the most common irregular verbs you need to know, organized in a way that makes sense for learners.

-What are irregular verbs in English?
+What are irregular verbs in English

-So, are there irregular verbs in English?
-Absolutely.
 Irregular verbs are verbs that don't follow the standard pattern when forming their past tense and past participle.
 Regular verbs are simple: you just add "ed" to the base form.
 Walk becomes walked, talk becomes talked, learn becomes learned.
 Pretty straightforward.

 Irregular verbs throw that pattern out the window.
 The verb "go" becomes "went" in the past tense.
 "Eat" becomes "ate."
 "Begin" becomes "began."
 There's no consistent rule you can apply across all irregular verbs, which is exactly why they're challenging for language learners.

-The English language has somewhere between 200-250 irregular verbs total, depending on how you count them.
+The English language has somewhere between 400-600 irregular verbs total, depending on how you count them.
 But don't freak out.
 Most of those are rarely used in everyday conversation.
 The 50 most common irregular verbs make up the vast majority of what you'll encounter in real-world English.

 Why English has irregular verbs

 Here's a quick history lesson that might make you feel better about struggling with these verbs.
-English irregular verbs exist because they're actually remnants of old Germanic verb patterns.
+English irregular verbs exist because they're remnants of old Germanic verb patterns.
 Hundreds of years ago, these verbs followed their own logical patterns, but as the language evolved, those patterns broke down and simplified.

 Regular verbs mostly came into English later, or they were verbs that got regularized over time.
 The irregular ones stuck around because they're used so frequently that people never forgot them.
 It's actually pretty cool when you think about it.
 Every time you say "went" instead of "goed," you're using a verb form that's been passed down for centuries.